DataDog/integrations-extras/emqx/README.md

 Integrating EMQX with Datadog is valuable for several reasons:

+The integration of EMQX with Datadog enriches monitoring capabilities, providing valuable insights into the performance and health of MQTT brokers.
+This is especially beneficial in IoT applications where efficient, reliable, and real-time data transmission is critical.

 **Types of data sent to Datadog:**
 - Metrics: This includes performance metrics like message throughput (messages sent/received per second), number of connected clients and more.